 The Perth Heat are one of the biggest baseball clubs in Australia and have a cult following that helps keep the sport relevant down under.
 They have won four of the six titles held since the Australian Baseball League took its current form.

-As far as venues go, Western Australia is about to enter a brave new world, with the near-completion of the 60,000 seat Perth Stadium.
-The new show piece is slated for opening by the start of the 2018 AFL season and has the capacity to increase to 70,000.
+As far as venues go, Western Australia entered a brave new world, with the completion of the 60,000 seat Perth Stadium.
+The new showpiece stadium opened for the 2018 AFL season and has the capacity to increase to 70,000.

 Western Australia’s Department of Racing, Gaming and liquor is the overarching body that is responsible for The Betting Control Act 1954.